Apply for Speech-Language Pathology Assistants Certification (C-SLPA)

 Assistants Code of Conduct.

-- Complete 100 hours of clinical fieldwork under the supervision of an ASHA-certified speech-language pathologist.
+- Complete 100 hours of clinical fieldwork (observation hours cannot be used) under the supervision of an ASHA-certified speech-language pathologist.

 - Complete a 1-hour course in ethics.

 - Complete a 1-hour course in universal safety precautions.

 - Complete a 1-hour course in patient confidentiality.

 - Complete ASHA’s

 online SLPA education modules, if required in your pathway option.

 Prerequisite courses must have been completed no more than two years before you apply for the C-SLPA.